Marilyn Jenkins

 Jenkins opened 1952 with the Chicks, serving as a third-string catcher behind Lavonne Paire and Mamie Redman.
 She hit a .133 batting average in just 18 games.
-In her second year, she shared duties with Redman after Paire's departure to the Racine Belles. ״Jenks״ improved her average up to .207 in 69 games, while committing only eight errors in 292 fielding chances for a .972 mark.
+In her second year, she shared duties with Redman after Paire's departure to the Racine Belles.
+Jenkins improved her average up to .207 in 69 games, while committing only eight errors in 292 fielding chances for a .972 mark.

 In the 1954 season the league adopted new rules of play, making the game much like Major League Baseball.
 The ball was reduced from 10 inches to 9 inches, while the pitching distance increased from 56 to 60 feet.
 In her first at-bat of the season, Jenkins smashed the new ball over the fence for the only home run of her career, which was cut short about halfway through the season due to health issues.

 A .192 career hitter, Jenkins also played in seven postseason games and was a member of the 1953 champion team, to achieve her childhood dreams of playing baseball for her hometown Chicks.
 A sure handed catcher, she received in 113 games and posted a fielding average of .960 (17 errors in 426 chances).
 She earned an additional distinction for being the only Grand Rapids native playing on the team.

 After baseball, Jenkins fulfilled a wide variety of jobs.
 She entered the healthcare field as a radiologic technologist, and years later offered paralegal services until 1980, then started an estate sales business that she attended for the next two decades.
 In her spare time she became an avid golfer.

 Since 1988 she is part of Women in Baseball, a permanent display based at the Baseball Hall of Fame and Museum in Cooperstown, New York, which was unveiled to honor the entire All-American Girls Professional Baseball League.
 The ceremony received even more attention when the Penny Marshall's film A League of Their Own, starring Tom Hanks, Geena Davis, Madonna and Rosie O'Donnell, was released in 1992.
 To be cast in the film, actresses could not just look the part; they had to have the baseball skills too, according to Marshall.

 In 2010, Jenkins was among other 50 AAGPBL former players honored at Comerica Park before a Detroit Tigers' game against the Chicago White Sox.
 Jenkins and her AAGPBL pals also had a lunch cruise aboard the Detroit Princess Riverboat, in addition to a banquet and players meeting.
 It was a heck of a lot of fun, she said.
 At the time, none of us really thought we were doing something out of the ordinary.
 We just loved to play baseball.

 Marilyn Jenkins resided in her home town of Grand Rapids until her death on February 7, 2020.